Lance Greene, Ph.D.

 I hope to be of service to students at the university and to the general public.
 Archaeological and anthropological training our students receive will prepare them for jobs in archaeology and other careers.
 Public archaeology will also provide the local public with opportunities to learn about their history and about how archaeological research is conducted.

-In Press: “Archaeology and Community Reconstruction of Mid-Nineteenth Century Cherokee Farmsteads Along Valley River, North Carolina.”
-Chapter in edited volume Understanding Human Behavioral Change from an Archaeological Perspective.
-Edited by Clifford Boyd.
-University of Tennessee Press.
+2019 “Archaeology and Community Reconstruction of Mid-Nineteenth Century Cherokee Farmsteads Along Valley River, North Carolina.”
+Chapter in edited volume Archaeological Adaptation: Case Studies of Cultural Transformation from the Southeast and Caribbean.
+Edited by Clifford Boyd, Jr. University of Tennessee Press.

 2018 "Community Behavior in a Post-Removal Cherokee Town."
 In The Archaeology of Everyday Matters, edited by Philip Carr and Sarah Price.
 University of Florida Press.